 (a) Draft Resolution 4.2(8)/1 (Cg-19 ) – Update of the mechanism for recognition of long-term observing stations, and

-(b) Draft Resolution 4.2(8)/2 (Cg-19) – Recognition of WMO Centennial meteorological, marine and hydrological observing stations.
+(b) Draft Resolution 4.2(8)/2 (Cg-19) – Updated List of WMO Centennial Observing Stations [Secretariat].

 2. Draft Resolution 4.2(8)/1 (Cg-19) has been endorsed as a recommendation to the nineteenth session of the World Meteorological Congress (Cg-19) by the second session of the Commission for Weather, Climate, Water and Related Environmental Services and Applications (SERCOM-2) and the second session of the Commission for Observation, Infrastructure and Information Systems (INFCOM-2) in October 2022.
 It recommends extensions to the recognition mechanism addressing marine and hydrological observations as well as meteorological observing stations with a history of 75 years and more (national recognition mechanism).
 It recommends also to publish regular State of Recognition reports.